Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Susan Fobbe, 4th Grade Teacher

-Mrs. Rachel Fogle, MS Science
+Mrs. Rachel Fogle, Middle School Science Teacher

 Mrs. Nancy Galgano, Lower School Director

 Mrs. Nancy Galgano serves as the Lower School Director, with responsibility for the operations of Pre-Kindergarten through Grade 5 including all Lower School Extended Day and Lower School After-School programs and activities.
-In addition, she serves as the senior administrator/director of spring break camp and summer programs.
+In addition, she serves as the senior administrator/director of spring break camp.
 Prior to this position, she taught second grade at Providence Academy.
 Mrs. Galgano holds a Master’s degree in Elementary Education from the University of St. Catherine and a B.A. in Communications from Fordham University.
 In addition to her teaching background, Mrs. Galgano has substantial experience in the areas of religious education, and educational leadership, including serving as president of a pre-school in California and managing a group of professional corporate trainers for Citibank in New York.

 Mrs. Amanda Gregory, Business Office Assistant